GAGGIUINO/gaggiuino.github.io/docs/README.md

 > [!NOTE|style:flat|label:Considerations before committing|iconVisibility:visible]
-> This site is a general guide and not a exhaustive, step-by-step tutorial.
-It is expected that anyone attempting has proficiency with the skills listed in the [Recommendations](learning/learning-sources.md) page.
-For anyone attempting the install it's strongly recommended to read the planned install route in it's entirety.
+> This site is a general guide and not a exhaustive, step-by-step tutorial, it is expected that anyone attempting the project has basic proficiency with the skills listed in the [Recommendations](learning/learning-sources.md) page.
+For anyone attempting the install it's strongly recommended to read the install route in it's entirety and plan accordingly.

 **Contribute to better docs written by a professional technical writer.**
 <!-- ko-fi :id=zer0bit :color=<color> -->